-Shareholders will be asked at the Meeting to consider and if thought advisable, approve the existing Stock Option Plan (the "Option Plan Resolution").
-The Shareholders of the Corporation last approved the Stock Option Plan at the annual and special meeting of Shareholders held on May 23, 2018.
-At the date of this circular the Corporation has 3,314,319 outstanding Options at an average exercise price of \$4.11 per Common Share.
+Shareholders will be asked at the Meeting to consider and if thought advisable, re-approve the existing Stock Option Plan (the "Option Plan Resolution").
+The Shareholders of the Corporation last approved the Stock Option Plan at the annual and special meeting of Shareholders held on April 7, 2020.
+The Corporation currently has 3,276,648 outstanding Options at an average exercise price of \$4.74 per Common Share.